henrivuorinen/wallet-server/readme.md

 # Database transactions

-I use isolation_level = 'IMMEADIATE' so that every database read and write within an api call is done in the same transaction.
+I use isolation_level = 'IMMEDIATE' so that every database read and write within an api call is done in the same transaction.
 This guarantees data-integrity.
 So that lose threads do not read the Accountbalance simultaneously and end up writing based on stale data.
 Currently the API will result an uncaught error if this happens.

+# Tests

+To run the tests you need to install pytest

+`pip install pytest`

+To run the tests, navigate into main directory and type

+`pytest -v`

+This will execute all the tests and prints the results.

+Tests are located in test_.py file.
+Not all possible cases are present, that needs some further development.